 - After testing is complete, the results are analyzed and compiled into a report, which contains actionable recommendations for fixing the observed issues with the website.

 Just as for a usability test, with a design walk-through you will see people using your website in realistic situations, as well as hear them describe their experience in their own words.
 You may see them do unexpected actions or hear suggestions for new features; most importantly, you will get insights into how your users think.
-Testing will ensure your website is easy and intuitive to use.
+Design usability testing will ensure your website is easy and intuitive to use.

 Design walk-through testing will also help you answer the following questions: